 Mental health disorders cover a wide range of conditions relating to the mind and how we perceive the world around us.
 Anyone can have a mental health disorder and some of us may only feel the symptoms of one from time to time.

 The term mental health disorders, also referred to as mental illness or mental health conditions, covers a wide range of mental states that affect behavior, mood, and thought patterns.
-Some people feel the effects of these disorders more than others and certain disorders can have a larger impact on a person’s life.
+Some people feel the effects of these disorders more than others and certain disorders can have a larger impact on a person’s life than others.

-Some disorders are more common than others and we may all experience some symptoms of them in our life.
-These conditions include anxiety disorder, depression, and addiction disorders.
-While common, these conditions range in severity and someone experiencing more intense symptoms may require additional treatment.
+Some disorders are more common than others, and we may all experience some symptoms of them in our life.
+These conditions include anxiety disorders, depression, and addictive disorders.
+While common, these conditions range in severity, and someone experiencing more intense symptoms may require a higher level of treatment.

-Less common conditions such as borderline personality disorder or schizophrenia often require specialized treatment that will need constant medical monitoring.
+Less common conditions such as borderline personality disorder or schizophrenia often require specialized treatment that will involve ongoing monitoring from a team of psychiatric care providers, such as psychiatrists, social workers, and counsellors.
 Treatment for almost all mental health conditions will involve a combination of medication and talk therapy (psychotherapy).

-Mental health disorder diagnoses can change if symptoms become more severe and you may be referred to a psychiatrist for further tests.
+Mental health disorder diagnoses can change if symptoms become more severe and you may be referred to a psychiatrist or another mental health professional for further tests.